developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

-### Disable Statusbar Pulldown
+### Disable Status bar Pull-down
 Controls whether the Android Status Bar can be pulled down to reveal controls and notifications.
-The Statusbar Pulldown is enabled by default.
-If this tag is omitted, contains a value of 0 or is left blank, the Statusbar Pulldown will be enabled.
+The Status bar Pull-down is enabled by default.
+If this tag is omitted, contains a value of 0 or is left blank, the Status bar Pull-down will be enabled.
 To disable, enter a value of 1.

 <img alt="" style="height:350px" src="disable_status_bar.png"/>